marianaalanis93/marianaalanis93/README.md

 - 👋 Hi, I’m @marianaalanis93
 - 👀 I’m interested in Software Engineering, ML, Data Science and AI
-- 🌱 I’m currently learning about MLOps
+- 🌱 I’m currently learning about MLOps and NLP
 - 💞️ I’m looking to collaborate on new DS/ML approaches
 - 📫 How to reach me https://www.linkedin.com/in/mariana-a-1746b4141/